Wruczek/SuperCensor/CONTRIBUTING.md

  - 3.

 - What is the expected output?
 What do you see instead?

-- What version of the product are you using?

 - Do you have an error log of what happened?